ISIR-SYROCO/XDE-DocExamples/source/examples/00_basic/00_void.rst

 ------------------

 At the very beginning of any script, we need to import the XDE ``loader`` in order to be able to load XDE libraries.
+Then we need to load Orocos plugins and typekits specific to XDE.
 This is done as follows

 .. literalinclude:: 00_void/main.py
    :start-after: ##### Preambule